vibhabellutagi19/vibhabellutagi19.github.io/blog/2024-12-14-de-bootcamp-fact-modelling/index.md

     - There is a specific microbatch deduplication pattern involving hourly aggregation followed by a series of full outer joins to merge deduplicated data from different hours.

 The choice between streaming and microbatch processing depends on factors like latency requirements and the complexity of the deduplication logic.

+I hope you enjoyed reading this blog on Fact Data Modelling.
+If you have any questions or feedback, feel free to reach out to me on <SocialLinks />